Welcome to Zealots of Zaldar

 If a Down character rolls a natural 1 on their Recovery Roll, they become Unconscious.
 An Unconscious character may attempt a Recovery Roll once every 30 rounds in Quest Mode, or once per hour in Campaign Mode (rather than once per turn).
 See the Down and Unconscious statuses for full details.

 Some Skill Checks are reactive and cost 0 AP.
-These occur in response to another character's action — for example, rolling an INT-based Skill Check to detect a sneaking character (a Perception check), or a CHA-based Skill Check to see through a lie.
+These occur in response to another character's action — for example, making a Perception check (d12 + INT, plus any Perception skill bonuses) to detect a sneaking character, or a CHA-based Skill Check to see through a lie.
 Zaldar will call for reactive Skill Checks as needed.

 • Difficulty Levels